Shotzi Blackheart: NXT (2019–2021)

-On October 15, 2019, it was reported that Blackheart had signed with WWE and would report to the WWE Performance Center.
-Blackheart made her debut on a live NXT house show on December 5, 2019, losing to Chelsea Green.
-She made her televised debut on the December 25 episode of NXT in a loss to Bianca Belair.
-On the January 15, 2020, episode of NXT, Blackheart entered a battle royal for an NXT Women's Championship opportunity at NXT TakeOver: Portland, eliminating Shayna Baszler until she was eliminated by Belair, the eventual winner.
-On the following episode of NXT, Blackheart lost to Baszler.
+In October 2019, Urbanski signed with WWE and reported to the WWE Performance Center.
+She then joined the company in November 2019.
+She made her debut on an NXT house show on December 5, 2019, losing to Chelsea Green.
+She made her televised debut on the December 25 episode of NXT as a face, still under her independent ring name Shotzi Blackheart in a loss to Bianca Belair.
 At the Royal Rumble on January 26, 2020, Blackheart entered her first Royal Rumble match at #26 before being eliminated by Baszler.
 On the June 17 episode of NXT, Blackheart and Tegan Nox challenged Bayley and Sasha Banks for the WWE Women's Tag Team Championship, which they were unsuccessful in winning.

-On the September 16 episode of NXT, Blackheart lost to NXT Women's Champion Io Shirai in a non-title match.
-At NXT: Halloween Havoc on October 28, she served as the host during that episode, preventing Shirai during her match against Candice LeRae from being attacked by a mysterious person wearing a Ghostface mask (later revealed as Indi Hartwell).
-She formed an alliance with Rhea Ripley, Shirai and Ember Moon to compete at the TakeOver: WarGames pay-per-view on December 6, where they faced off against LeRae, Toni Storm, Raquel González and Dakota Kai in a WarGames match, which her team lost.

-At Royal Rumble on January 31, 2021, she entered at #5, but was eliminated by Baszler.
-Blackheart and Moon participated in the Women's Dusty Rhodes Tag Team Classic, defeating Marina Shafir and Zoey Stark in the first round, The Way (Candice LeRae and Indi Hartwell) in the semi-finals, but lost to Kai and González in the finals on February 14 at Vengeance Day.
+At Halloween Havoc, she served as the host during that episode, preventing Shirai during her match against Candice LeRae from being attacked by a mysterious person wearing a Ghostface mask (later revealed as Indi Hartwell).
+She formed an alliance with Rhea Ripley, Shirai, and Ember Moon to compete at the TakeOver: WarGames, where they faced off against LeRae, Toni Storm, Raquel González, and Dakota Kai in a WarGames match, which her team lost.
+Blackheart and Moon participated in the Women's Dusty Rhodes Tag Team Classic, but were defeated in the finals to Kai and González in the finals at Vengeance Day.
 On the March 10 episode of NXT, Blackheart and Moon defeated Kai and González to win the NXT Women's Tag Team Championship, her first title in NXT.
-On the second night of NXT TakeOver: Stand & Deliver on April 8, they retained the titles against The Way.
-On the May 4 episode of NXT, Blackheart and Moon lost the titles to The Way in a Street Fight, ending their reign at 55 days.
-Blackheart competed in her final match in NXT on June 29, where she and Moon lost a triple threat tag team match to determine the #1 contenders to the NXT Women's Tag Team Championship.
+After retaining the titles at TakeOver: Stand & Deliver against The Way, they lost it against them on the may 5 episode of NXT in a street fight, which also marked Blackheart's final appearance for the brand.